AlirezaSedghi/wp-aparat/readme.txt

 == Description ==

-Aparat is one of the video sharing services in Iran.
-With this plugin you will possibly add your aparat videos to posts / pages / widgets in WordPress or show a list of them in sidebar.
+Aparat is one of the video-sharing services in Iran.
+With this plugin, you will possible add your Aparat videos to posts/pages/widgets in WordPress or show a list of them in the sidebar.

 Features include:

 *   Aparat widget to show a list of videos.
-*   Option to set number of videos to show in widgets.
+*   Option to set the number of videos to show in widgets.
-*   Generate thumbnail of videos to reduce page size and load time.
-*   Option to set custom thumbnail for videos which have problem to load pictures.
-*   Shortcode to show video from Aparat in posts / pages.
+*   Shortcode to show video from Aparat in posts/pages.
-*   Insert button in WordPress editor for add videos.
+*   Insert button in WordPress editor to add videos.
-*   Option to set custom width of video in editor.
-*   Option to increase quality of thumbnails.
-*   Save pictures to WordPress upload directory to reduce execution time.

-* Compatible with [`wp-jalali` plugin](https://wordpress.org/plugins/wp-jalali/ "WordPress Jalali Plugin") to show video publish date in Persian date ( Jalali ).

 == Installation ==